Azure-Samples/customer-car-reviews/README.md

 az group create --name YOUR-RESOURCE-GROUP-NAME --location westcentralus

 az group deployment create --name nzthicarreviewdeployment --resource-group YOUR-RESOURCE-GROUP-NAME --parameters unique_name=YOUR-SHORT-UNIQUE-WORD notification_emails=YOUR-EMAIL-LIST --template-file template.json
 ```

-This will create a new Resource Group and all the services on that resource group.
+This will create a new Resource Group and all the services used by our sample in that resource group.
 Once finished it should look like this in the [Azure Portal](https://portal.azure.com):

 ![Resource Group View in the Azure Portal](/img/resourcegroup.png)

 > Note: This ARM template is pretty powerful - it will have created and configured all the right Application Settings for the three Function Apps, and configured Logic Apps as much as possible.
 But there are some more steps before we have the sample configured end to end.

 > Note: There's a limit of one free Cognitive Service type per subscription.
-If you have Compute Vision or Content Moderator already you can change the template to use that one, or change the tier to paid.
+If you already have Compute Vision or Content Moderator in your subscription you can change update the ARM template to use that one, or change the tier of the ones being created by the templated to a paid tier.

 ## Authorize Office 365 & Event Grid Connections